 I got so depressed.
 I lost interest in everything and everybody.
 It got to a point where I would not leave the house I would not even answer a knock on the door, read the mail or answer the telephone.

-Physically I went through some awful feelings nausea, weakness, water works problems, sleeplessness feelings of fear, panic and constipation.
+Physically I went through some awful feelings nausea, weakness, waterworks problems, sleeplessness feelings of fear, panic, and constipation.
 Each time I reported these problems to my doctor he told me it was because I was depressed and in time the tablets would calm things down for me.

 What a laugh it not only calmed me down, as he put it, it also came with side effects it was and still is addictive.
 My treatment went from six months to ten years on a repeat prescription basis, during all this time (apart from the onset) I continued in my job as best as I could It took me another six years to finally kick what had become a habit.
-Even to day I still suffer from conditions that only materialized after I decided to make a start and work on reducing and finally finishing with Valium and others.Looking back I know now how lucky I was to learn about complementary medicine, It was with the help of this kind of treatment I beat the addiction of Valium as well as Amytriptyline, Nardile, Sulpride just some of the medicine he had me on over the ten/eleven years.
+Even today I still suffer from conditions that only materialized after I decided to make a start and work on reducing and finally finishing with Valium and others.Looking back I know now how lucky I was to learn about complementary medicine, It was with the help of this kind of treatment I beat the addiction of Valium as well as Amytriptyline, Nardile, Sulpride just some of the medicine he had me on over the ten/eleven years.
 Using a form of alternative treatment was frowned upon by my then doctor and Looking back the first positive thing I did in the eleven years, apart from continuing to hold down a job, was to change my doctor.
 I have never looked back and went on to re-build my life.
-For the sake of health I quit my job and went back to college.
-I am now, after some years of study, a practising Counsellor helping others.
+For the sake of health, I quit my job and went back to college.
+I am now, after some years of study, a practicing Counsellor helping others.

 I admit here some people may need medication for a short period to bring their problem under control, while some others may find to live a near normal life as possible medication may need to be taken for the rest of their lives.

-Other therapies can work either as a stand alone or alongside conventional medication.
-I often look back and think if I had been given the chance to talk over my problems with someone like the two people above, before being given antidepressants as a matter of course there would never have been a need for medication in the first place.
+Other therapies can work either as a stand-alone or alongside conventional medication.
+I often look back and think if I had been given the chance to talk over my problems with someone like the two people above, before being given antidepressants as a matter, of course, there would never have been a need for medication in the first place.

 Image: 1.
 Carl Rogers (1902 – 1987) believed that problems arise when people get out of touch with their true selves by being surrounded (especially in childhood) by others whose affection and approval are conditional.
 His methods became known as ROGERIAN THERAPY referred to here in the UK. as ‘Person Centred Counselling’ (Medibolism Team)